Bring Your Own Theatre Productions, Incorporated

 ● Working with Co-Directors as necessary to achieve the company’s goals

-In order to be reimbursed, Staff, Board, or any other approved parties must provide the Managing Director with receipts for all purchases being reimbursed.
+In order to be reimbursed, Staff, Board, or any other approved parties must provide the Managing Director with receipts for all pre-approved purchases being reimbursed.
 The Managing Director will complete an Expense Report Form that will be signed off on by the Managing Director and the party being reimbursed.
 At that time, the Managing Director will provide the party being reimbursed with a check for the approved amount.
-In the event that the Managing Director is the party being reimbursed, the Artistic Director will fulfill the responsibilities of the Managing Director.
-The Managing Director is responsible for the maintenance and execution of company guidelines and standards, company membership, general company-wide communications, and other HR responsibilities.
+In the event that the Managing Director is the party being reimbursed or that the Managing Director role is vacant, the Artistic Director will fulfill the responsibilities of the Managing Director.